Persoonia coriacea: Description

 Persoonia cordifolia is an erect to spreading shrub that typically grows to a height of 0.3–2 m with several to many stems arising from the base and has smooth, mottled grey bark.
 The branches and leaves are hairy at first but become glabrous with age.
 The leaves are arranged alternately, spatula-shaped or elliptic to linear, 20–65 mm long, 3–13 mm wide and twisted through up to 90° so that the leaves are held in the vertical plane.
 Some populations, such as plants near Yellowdine, have more twisted leaves than others.
 The flowers are arranged in groups of up to ten along a rachis up to 70 mm long that usually grows into a leafy shoot after flowering, each flower on a pedicel 2.5–9 mm long.
 The tepals are bright yellow, 6.5–11.5 mm long with bright yellow anthers.
 Flowering occurs from November to February and the fruit is an oval drupe 7–13 mm long and 5–7 mm wide containing a single seed.

 Taxonomy and naming

 Persoonia coriacea was first formally described in 1928 by James Wales Claredon Audas and Patrick Francis Morris from specimens collected by Max Koch near Merredin on 30 November 1923.
-The description was published in the Journal of the Royal Soceity of Western Australia.
+The description was published in the Journal of the Royal Society of Western Australia.
 Within the genus Persoonia, P. coriacea is classified in the lanceolata group, a group of 54 closely related species with similar flowers but very different foliage.
 These species will often interbreed with each other where two members of the group occur.
 In the case of this species, it hybridizes with P. helix.